heimrichhannot/contao-pwa-bundle/README.md

 It is possible to add additional js code to the head section by using the `PwaHeadScriptTags` object available available as `huh.head.tag.pwa.script` service.
 Code added with `addScript` will be outputted in header section of your page within `<script type='text/javascript'>` tags.

+### Polyfills

+If you want to stop IE from throwing an console error, you need to add a custom event polyfill, for example [custom-event-polyfill](https://github.com/kumarharsh/custom-event-polyfill).

 ## Todo
 * image size config
 * support svg icons
+* select pages to precache
+* customize add to homescreen and push notification notifications